 LASIK is a state-of-the-art procedure that involves laser vision correction.
 The procedure can restore eyesight to as close to normal as possible, eliminating the need for eyeglasses or contact lenses.
 Dr. Vahid Feiz of Eye Care of East Bay has many years of experience using lasers to correct vision abnormalities.
 If you live in or near the Walnut Creek, California area and are having problems with your vision, schedule an appointment today to see if LASIK is right for you.

-Laser vision correction procedures like LASIK can provide long-term improvements in your vision that will allow you to eliminate your need for corrective lenses of any kind.
-LASIK vision correction procedures are performed on an outpatient basis, often only taking an hour or more of your time.
+Laser vision correction procedures like LASIK can provide long-term improvements in your vision and allows you to decrease your need for corrective lenses.
+LASIK vision correction procedures are performed on an outpatient basis, often only taking about 15 to 20 minutes.

-Because lasers are used to perform the procedure, there's less risk of infection and the recovery time is minimal compared to other procedures that were performed in the past.
-The lasers cause less trauma to the eye itself, and the recovery time is extremely short compared to procedures performed with a knife or scalpel.
-Your vision will be dramatically improved, and you'll no longer need your eyeglasses or contact lenses.
+Because lasers are used to perform the procedure, there is very low risk of infection and the recovery time is minimal compared to older procedures such as radial keratotomy (RK).
+The lasers cause less trauma to the eye itself, and the recovery time is short compared to procedures performed with a knife or scalpel.
+Your vision can be dramatically improved decreasing the need for glasses or contact lenses.

-Increasing the accuracy and precision of the treatment means more reliable results that last much longer than in the past.
-The amount of improvement is also dramatically increased, reducing your dependence on other types of corrective lenses.
-While you may need to wear reading glasses for extremely fine print, your vision will be restored to the point where you'll no longer need eyeglasses and contact lenses for regular activities.
+Increasing the accuracy and precision of the treatment means more reliable results that last much longer than procedures of the past.
+The amount of improvement is dramatically increased, which reduces your dependence on other types of corrective lenses.

-Simply put, Dr. Feiz uses an excimer laser to reshape the surface or cornea of your eye.
-This outpatient procedure takes less than an hour for him to complete, the recovery time is brief, and you'll be able to return to your daily activities within a day or two.
+Dr. Feiz uses an excimer laser to reshape the surface of the eye called the cornea.
+This outpatient procedure takes less than 15 minutes to complete.
+The recovery time is brief, and the majority of patients are able to return to daily activities within a day or two.